 Don’t just copy and paste the corrected text—actually write it out again, by hand if you have the time.
 Really focusing on what you need to improve means that the next time you write something similar, you’ll recall the correct phrasing easily.

-German Grammar Checkers: 6 Online Tools to Build Your Writing Confidence
+German Grammar Checkers: 6 Online Tools to Build Your Writing Confidence in 2020

 Duden is the number one name in German dictionaries, so much so that people say in dem Duden (“in the dictionary”) as if that were the word for the concept itself.
 This tool, made by the folks behind the dictionary, is probably one of the most well-trusted and effective out of the whole list.